 How we use AI

-ReqFit uses AI to do one thing well: compare your proposal against the requirements in an RFP and tell you where the gaps are.
+ReqFit uses AI to do one thing well: compare your proposal against the requirements in an RFP and show you where the gaps are.

-It reads both documents, maps your responses to individual requirements, scores your coverage, and produces a structured report.
-The entire process takes minutes, not days.
+It reads both documents, maps your responses to individual requirements, scores your coverage, and produces a structured report, usually in a few minutes.
 No prompt engineering, no manual setup, no training required.

-Here is how it works, what happens to your data, and how we approach AI regulation.
+Here is what the AI does, what happens to your data, and how we approach AI regulation.

 What the AI does

 ReqFit's AI reads your proposal and the RFP side by side.
-It identifies every requirement, checks whether your proposal addresses each one, and scores the strength of your coverage.
-Where there are gaps, it tells you exactly which requirement is affected and what is missing.
+It works through the requirements in the RFP, checks whether your proposal addresses each one, and rates the strength of your coverage.
+Where it finds a gap, it tells you which requirement is affected and what is missing.

-The output is a professional report you can act on immediately, share with your team, or attach to an internal review.
+The output is a structured report you can act on, share with your team, or attach to an internal sign off.

 What happens to your data

-Your documents are never used to train AI models.
-They are never shared with third parties.
-They are never accessible to other users.
+Your documents are never used to train AI models, ours or anyone else's.
+They are never sold or shared, and they are never visible to other users.
+ReqFit staff do not access your document content; the pipeline runs without human review.

 Payments are handled by Paddle, our merchant of record.
 ReqFit never sees or stores your payment details.